jdesgats/org.eclipse.koneki.ldt/libraries/luadbgpclient/docs/inspectors.md

       return nil -- unknown object
     end

-    introspection.inspectors[my_metatable] = my_inspector
+    introspection.add_probe(my_inspector)
 ```

 # Inspection logic
-Now we're able to detect the variables to inspect, let's generate our properties.
+Now we're able to detect the values to inspect, let's generate our properties.
 This what inspector functions do.

-These functions generate properties that will be sent to IDE (with
+These functions generate properties that will be sent to IDE with
-the `debugger.introspection.property` function).
+the `debugger.introspection.property` function.
 They are called with a value to
 inspect and must generate a debugger property for it (and possibly its children
 for complex data structures).